Hound Dogs

 About the Transylvanian Hound

-The Transylvanian Hound is a very large hound dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Transylvanian Hound is best matched with experienced owners.
+The Transylvanian Hound is a large hound dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Transylvanian Hound is best matched with experienced owners.
 Typically standing 18 to 25 inches and weighing 55 to 77 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Transylvanian Hound brings a distinct combination of traits that sets it apart.
 The Transylvanian Hound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Transylvanian Hound loves being close to its people and forms strong bonds with every member of the household.